 The Defective 3M Combat Arms Earplugs

 However, the earplugs were designed too short for proper insertion into users’ ears.
-As a result, the earplugs would gradually loosen, unbeknownst to the user, until they failed to provide adequate noise protection.
+As a result, the defective combat earplugs would gradually loosen, unbeknownst to the wearer, until they failed to provide adequate hearing protection.

 What Are the Effects of These Defective Earplugs?

 The defective CAEv2 plugs provided inadequate protection from loud noises such as gunshots, explosions, and large equipment.
 This can damage the sound receptors in your inner ear, causing tinnitus, a symptom associated with hearing loss.

 Tinnitus is the sensation of hearing sound even though no external sound is present.
 This is characterized by “phantom noises” in your ears, which can sound like ringing, buzzing, humming, hissing, or clicking.